Table of Contents

 It gives an introduction to the main topic of your post or article.
 It is essential to use social media images innovatively along with the text.

-Facebook requires you to follow certain guidelines for images, as follows:
+Facebook requires you to follow specific guidelines to optimize images, such as follows:

-Pinterest also has some set rules for images, as follows:
+Pinterest also has some set rules for image optimization, as follows: